LucieMrc/Easy_Particules_TD/README.md

 # Easy Particules in TouchDesigner EN

+*On how to create an image driven particules cloud.*

 Based on this tutorial from Anya Maryina: [.PNG into particles | Reorder TOP explained | TouchDesigner Tutorial ](https://www.youtube.com/watch?v=CcvhTgD7IOI&ab_channel=anyamaryina)